notslang/recipes/README.md

 - Brown sugar solidifies into a brick, whereas white sugar and molasses are stable for years.
 - Brown sugar is an extra ingredient to keep stocked, especially if you have recipes that call for light or dark brown sugar variants.

+### Pre-Shredded Cheese

+Do not buy pre-shredded cheeses.
+They are coated in an anticaking agent.
+Buy a block of cheese and shread as needed for maximum freshness.

+### Parmersan vs Parmersan Reggatano